Static code analysis can find hundreds of opportunities in VBA code.

 This tab lists all items found in the .xml documentation assets from the latest pre-release build.
 To modify this content, a pull request must be merged into the [next] branch.

-Locates unqualified Worksheet.Range/Cells/Columns/Rows member calls inside worksheet modules that implicitly refer to the containing sheet.
+Locates unqualified Worksheet.Range/Cells/Columns/Rows member calls inside worksheet modules, that implicitly refer to the containing sheet component.

-Implicit references inside a worksheet document module can be mistakes for implicit references to the active worksheet, which is the behavior in all other places.
-By explicitly qualifying these member calls with Me, the ambiguity can be resolved.
+Implicit references inside a worksheet document module can easily be mistaken for implicit references to the active worksheet (ActiveSheet), which is the behavior in all other module types.
+By explicitly qualifying these member calls with 'Me', the ambiguity can be resolved.
 If the intent is to refer to the active worksheet, qualify with 'ActiveSheet' to prevent a bug.